-Families choose Wesley for our medical expertise that is combined with our commitment to ease pain and fears, provide supportive care, help manage acute and later side effects of pediatric chemotherapy and provide guidance with nutrition and health maintenance, as well as for our support groups and cancer survivorship.
+Families choose Wesley for our medical expertise that is combined with our commitment to ease pain, fears and provide supportive care.
+Our team specializes in the management of acute and later side effects of pediatric chemotherapy, provide guidance with nutrition and health maintenance, as well as offer support groups and cancer survivorship.

 Wesley Children’s Hospital offers all the amenities a family needs when caring for an ill child:

 - Ronald McDonald House: Families have access to affordable accommodations and the comforts of home just minutes from their child’s hospital bedside.

 - Ronald McDonald Family Room: This room, located within the children’s hospital, offers a kitchen, showers, laundry facilities and living area for families of pediatric patients to recharge.

 - Pediatric playroom: Pediatric patients and their siblings (if no signs of illness) may play together in our playroom, which features toys and games for kids of all ages.